microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 #### `types/index.d.ts`

-Only `index.d.ts` needs to be published to NPM.
-Other files are just for testing.
+Only `index.d.ts` and `package.json` need to be published to NPM.
+The other files will be required by Definitely Typed for testing.
-Write your type definitions here.
+Write your type definitions in `index.d.ts`.
 Refer to the [handbook](http://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) or `dts-gen`'s templates for how to do this.